breatheco-de/content/src/content/how-to/regex-for-end-of-line.md

 // Outputs Match found
 ```

 The `Pattern.Compile()`method creates the pattern to look for (in our case, EOL).
-The first parameter tells the class the pattern we are searching for, and the second parameter has a flag, making our search case sensitive (the second parameter is optional).
+The first parameter tells the class the pattern we are searching for, and the second parameter has a flag, making our search case-sensitive (the second parameter is optional).

 Now that we have our pattern, the `matcher()` method will search for it on the given string returning an object with the search information.